Indiana is home to many types of bees, and knowing what kinds of bees live there is essential.

 Carder bees are a solitary species and prefer to live in patches of bare soil or abandoned rodent burrows.

-The female Carder bee builds her nest by collecting plant fibers from flowers, leaves, and stems and then combines these fibers with saliva to form a sturdy material.
+The female Carder bee builds her nest by collecting plant fibers from flowers, leaves, and stems and combining them with saliva to form a sturdy material.

-This material is used to construct the walls of the nest and is then lined with wax.
+This material is used to construct the walls of the nest, which are then lined with wax.

 The Carder bee is one of the few species that does not produce honey.
-Instead, they gather pollen and nectar for their food supply.
+Instead, it gathers pollen and nectar for its food supply.

 14. Cuckoo Bee